kevinrenskers/mixedcase.nl/content/articles/2011-04-05-search-perfect-python-ide-django.md

 I've been testing PyCharm for about a week now, and I have to say I really like it, even though it's kind of buggy right now.
 Their Django support is very cool: syntax highlighting works, code completion finally works (even for Django's default template tags and filters), and it also helps you to write better code, faster.
 For example, it can recognize old function-based generic views and offer to replace them with Django 1.3's new class-based generic views.
 Or, when you mention a template that doesn't exist yet, will offer to create it: very helpful indeed!
 It also knows what context variables are available in your template, and can auto-complete them too: {{ person. }} will show the possible values.

-Their Django support goes further then the features already mentioned: you can run all management command right from the IDE.
+Their Django support goes further than the features already mentioned: you can run all management command right from the IDE.
 You can run Django's runserver command for example.
 While this is nice and all (after all, doing it in a terminal is just as easy), the ability to set breakpoints and debug the running server is what really sets PyCharm apart for me.

 All these features make the life of a Django developer a lot easier.
 It also works well with virtualenv, where each project has its own Python interpreter and Python path.